Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Cavatine Dwarf Japanese Pieris (Pieris japonica ‘Cavatine’)

-The Japanese Pieris ‘Cavatine’ is a compact evergreen flowering shrub with pinkish-white bell-shaped flowers.
+The Japanese Pieris ‘Cavatine’ is a compact evergreen flowering shrub that showcases pinkish-white bell-shaped flowers in early spring.
 This short evergreen shrub doesn’t grow taller than 2 ft.
-(0.6 m) tall which makes it an excellent choice for small gardens and landscape.
-The Japanese Pieris ‘Cavatine’ is a low maintenance small shrub that produces spectacular displays of creamy-white clusters of flowers in drooping panicles.
-The small rounded bush has dark-green leathery leaves.
+(0.6 m) tall which makes it an excellent choice for small gardens and landscapes.
+The Japanese Pieris ‘Cavatine’ is a low-maintenance small shrub that produces spectacular displays of creamy-white clusters of flowers in drooping panicles.
+The small, rounded bush has dark-green, leathery leaves.

 Other common names for the small Japanese Pieris shrub are Japanese andromeda and dwarf lily-of-the-valley shrub.